Illustrative Case Study — Composite Scenario

 Master craftsmen repaired and replicated damaged elements using traditional techniques.

-100% original details preserved
+Original details preserved

 Museum-Quality Finishes